A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 3. When you sell the shares of the company, the money you get benefits from various tax concessions and you may not need to pay any tax on it.
 (Speak with your accountant about Entrepreneur's Relief and about your CGT allowance.)

-Preparing Your Advertisement & Sales Brochure
+2. Preparing Your Teaser, Sales Brochure & EPC

 If using a business broker, it's the broker who creates these ads/listings for you.
 And nine times out of ten these will be dry, insipid ads that actually turn buyers off rather than motivating them to get in touch.
 But as you're going to be creating this ad yourself, you can do a much better job.
 Vendors usually take the time and trouble to create an ad that stands out and grabs attention (unlike the broker-created ads I've demonstrated above).

-2 b) Tips on creating your advertisement
+2 (ii) Tips on creating your advertisement / teaser

 If you are creating your own IM you have a vested interest in doing a good job and presenting your business well.
 And this section is going to tell you exactly how to do that.